-ADF&G staff will relay Canyon Island catch (by size group), effort, tagging, and hydrological data to Jim Andel and Ed Jones, ADF&G, Juneau, on a daily basis.
-DFO staff will relay fishery catch (by size group), effort and tag recovery data to Ian Boyce, DFO, Whitehorse.
-This information will then be exchanged by the two agencies by email or through the use of an FTP website.
+Alaska Department of Fish and Game field staff will relay Canyon Island and the drift gillnet catch (by size group), effort, tagging, and hydrological data to Jeff Williams and Jim Andel, ADF&G, Juneau, on a daily basis.
+Department of Fisheries and Oceans field staff will relay fishery catch (by size group), effort and tag recovery data to Ian Boyce and Bill Waugh, DFO, Whitehorse.
+This information will then be exchanged between the two agencies by email or through the use of an FTP website.

-ADF&G staff will record and error-check all tagging data from the Canyon Island tagging site.
+Alaska Department of Fish and Game staff will record and error-check all tagging data from Canyon Island and the drift gillnet tagging site.
 Data forms will be kept up-to-date at all times and all data will be entered in the field.
-Data will be sent to ADF&G at regular intervals and inspected for accuracy and compliance with sampling procedures.
-Data will be transferred from field books or forms to ExcelTM database files in the field using the computer system provided, and forwarded to ADF&G Juneau electronically.
+Data will be sent to ADF&G (Juneau office) at regular intervals and inspected for accuracy and compliance with sampling procedures.
+Data will be transferred from field books or forms to $Excel^{TM^1}$ spreadsheet files in the field using the computer system provided, and forwarded to ADF&G Juneau electronically.
 When input is complete, data lists will be obtained and checked against the original field data.

-DFO staff will maintain up-to-date forms for inriver fishery data.
+Department of Fisheries and Oceans staff will maintain up-to-date forms for inriver fishery data.
 All data will be entered into ExcelTM and error-checked in the field.
 Except for fishery CWT material, all biological samples and associated paper data will be sent to Ian Boyce at regular intervals.

-On or about the third week in May (approximately statistical week 21), when sufficient inseason mark-recapture data has been acquired; weekly estimates of the inriver run will be generated by ADF&G and DFO.
+On or about the third week in May (approximately statistical week 21), when sufficient inseason mark-recapture data have been acquired, weekly estimates of the inriver run will be generated by ADF&G and DFO.
 These estimates will then be projected to determine total terminal run, and, after consensus by each country (on a weekly basis), recalculation of each country's allowable catch will be made and managers will be updated accordingly.